Bloom – Making strides to reach young people near and far!

 Bloom is a UK-wide preventative education programme which supports young people’s mental health resilience.
 It helps young people aged 14-18 to develop the tools and knowledge to manage their own mental health through life’s transitions, both now and in the future.
-At Support in Mind Scotland, they strive to ensure that every young person in Scotland, no matter where they live, can learn more about resilience and develop crucial life skills that will assist them to maintain positive mental health.
+At Change Mental Health, they strive to ensure that every young person in Scotland, no matter where they live, can learn more about resilience and develop crucial life skills that will assist them to maintain positive mental health.
 Evidence shows that providing good, early preventative support to young people in the right place at the right time can help to avoid a decline in mental health and equip them for the challenges of everyday life.

 The often referred to natural beauty of the Highlands, contrasts with stark statistics on mental health and the subsequent impact on the community.

 Dr Tim Allison, NHS Highland’s Director of Public Health, reported that the area has a consistently higher rate of death by suicide than the Scottish average and wants a greater focus on cutting the figure and improving people’s mental health.

 – Dr Tim Allison, NHS Highland's Director of Public Health